biscotty666/Obsidian-Exercise-Dashboard/README.md

 ## Usage

-Log entries can be created with `ctrl-U`, then adding the exercise file class and the associated fields via the context (right-click) menu, and filling out, at a minimum, activity type, activity date, distance and duration via the Metadata Menu modal. **Each log (note) must have a type of "log". **
+Log entries can be created with `ctrl-U`, then adding the exercise file class and the associated fields via the context (right-click) menu, and filling out, at a minimum, activity type, activity date, distance and duration via the Metadata Menu modal. **Each log (note) must have a type of "log".**

+This works as a stand-alone vault.
+It can easily be incorporated into an existing vault.
+The templates and fileClass definitions need to go in specific locations, but the rest can be placed anywhere.
+If you are not currently using any of the plugins, you can simply copy the directory from `.obsidian/plugins` and the theme from `.obsidian/themes`.
+Don't forget to copy and enable the `css` files.

 ## Contents